-A Girl's Trip: Tiffany Haddish's Unbelievable Journey Before She Ran Away With the Spotlight
+A Girl's Trip: Tiffany Haddish's Unbelievable Journey to Stardom

 "...When [his show] came back, I was like, 'Oh, this is my chance.'
 And, when I finally got a chance to do stand-up on there, to me that was like, 'I made it.
 Whatever comes after this is cake.'"

+In April she posted a throwback photo of her teenage self onstage, writing, "I look at this picture and want to cry tears of joy for this Girl.
+I remember that night.
+She was homeless, hungry, scared, and hurt.
+I promised her if she kept faith in God and Herself, We will get to a place where we will be Housed, Over Fed, Less Hurt and Fear Free."

-As for Girl's Trip, which earned $115 million at the box office after costing a paltry $19 million to make, "it was like, 'Oh, good I got a job.'"
+As for Girls Trip, which earned $115 million at the box office after costing a paltry $19 million to make, "it was like, 'Oh, good I got a job,'" she told VF.

 Months after its release, she became the first black female comedian to host SNL.
-She's been a guest on seemingly every other talk show since, from The View to The Tonight Show, and now she's leading cooking segments on Ellen and having Trevor Noah confess his love for her—and she's obviously having a ball with all of it.
+She's been a guest on seemingly every other talk show since, from The View to The Tonight Show, leading cooking segments on Ellen and having Trevor Noah confess his love for her.

 Comedy Central

 Talking to E!
-News on the red carpet at the Oscars, she agreed that the last 12 months "have been really awesome.
-Been really great times, some bad times," she added, noting that her dad passed away over the past year.
+News on the red carpet at the 2018 Oscars, she agreed that the prior 12 months were " really awesome.
+Been really great times, some bad times," she added, noting that her dad died over that same time period.

 But she recalled her father telling her, "'One day you're going to end up at the Oscars and when you go, you have to honor your people.'
 So I'm wearing an Eritrean, authentic princess dress, and I'm proud of it!"

 David Fisher/REX/Shutterstock

-Note: (This story was originally published March 6, 2018, at 6 a.m.
-PT and updated Sept.
-27, 2018, at 4 a.m.)